Actifio/MaxDB-Windows-VMware-Snapshots/readme.md

 ```
 You need to start the Command Prompt using 'Run as Administrator'

-5)  The VMware snapshots fail with a message about bus sharing.
+5)  The VMware snapshots fail with a message that talks about bus sharing.

-This VMi is part of a Microsoft Cluster and cannot be protected using this method.
+This VM is part of a Microsoft Cluster and cannot be protected using this method.